-What is this year’s ‘must have’ Hajj app?
+What is this year’s ‘must-have’ Hajj app?

-Manasikana is a handy app to provide guidance when on a Hajj journey and definitely a must have this year!
+Manasikana is a handy app to provide guidance when on a Hajj journey and definitely a must-have this year!
 It was launched last year by the Saudi Ministry of Hajj an Umrah and is available in several languages, including Arabic, English, Urdu and Malay.

 It offers a variety of features, such as maps of Makkah (Mecca), Jeddah, Madinah and Holy sites, highlighting places of interest.
-The map feature helps to identify current location and provides the journey time to the next destination.
-There are also safety features such as important telephone numbers and allows family and friends to track your location in real time.
+The map feature helps to identify the current location and provides the journey time to the next destination.
+There are also safety features such as important telephone numbers and allows family and friends to track your location in real-time.
 You can even find prayer times, weather conditions, currency conversion and news.